-The Colorado Council for Learning Disabilities has awarded the distinguished 2012 Professional of the Year Award to Pati Montgomery and Melody Ilk.
+The Colorado Council for Learning Disabilities has awarded the distinguished 2013 Professional of the Year Award to Mark Semmler.
 Each year, the award is given for outstanding performance and commitment by a professional who works in the field of learning disabilities in a role outside of the classroom.
-Pati and Melody went on to compete for and were awarded the Floyd G. Hudson Outstanding Service Award.
-This is the first year that both CCLD and CLD elected to recognize co-recipients for these individual awards.
-As the recipients of the Floyd G. Hudson Award, Pati and Melody will be recognized in October at the Council for Learning Disabilities International Conference in Austin, Texas.
+Mark Semmler went on to compete for and was awarded the Floyd G. Hudson Outstanding Service Award.
+As the recipient of the Floyd G. Hudson Award, Mark will be recognized in October at the Council for Learning Disabilities International Conference in Austin, Texas.

-The 2012 Professional of the Year Award and the distinguished
+The 2013 Colorado Professional of the Year Award and

 Floyd G. Hudson Outstanding Service Awards Recipient Mark Semmler